Sigma Nu: Symbols and traditions

+Sigma Nu's colors are black, white, and gold.
+Its flower is the white rose, specifically the wild English 'Floribunda.
+Its song is "The White Star of Sigma Nu".
+Its publication is The Delta.

+Its gold badge was designed by Hopkins, one of the fraternity's founders.
+It has a round center with a golden coiled serpent on a black enamel background.
+From the center are five arms that feature a pair of crossed swords and a single letter on a background of white enamel; the letters collectively spell the Greek letters ΣΝΕΤΤ.
+Its pledge pin looks like the center of the member's badge.

+Activities

 The fraternity sponsors various programming including ethical leadership development through its LEAD program and philanthropic events through its Helping Hand Initiative.
 It recruits new members using its Values Based Recruitment method.

 College of Chapters

 The Sigma Nu College of Chapters is a three-day training program held annually.
 College of Chapters is designed for collegiate chapter Commanders, and the program emphasizes chapter management, leadership, core competencies, and networking.
 The curriculum focuses on best practices and is presented by fraternity staff, alumni volunteers, and advisers.

 LEAD

 The LEAD (Leadership, Ethics, Achievement, Development) Program is designed to be a four-year educational and development curriculum for its collegiate members.
 In 1988, Sigma Nu created the LEAD Program.
 Since its launch in 1988 the Program has been updated twice, once in 1997 and again in 2008.
 The 2008 updates included the online version of the LEAD Program that currently exists today.
 The program trains candidates in general life skills, with an emphasis on alcohol use disorder awareness.